 It’s a fun social affair to create this Christmas staple of Costa Rica local cuisine somewhat similar to how families in North America gather to make Christmas cookies and treats.

 Find the Costa Rican Tamale Recipe here.

-Typically served in bars and canteens around the country, Chifrijo is one of the most famous appetizers in Costa Rica but can also be eaten as a main meal.
+Typically served in bars and canteens around the country, Chifrijo is one of the most famous appetisers in Costa Rica but can also be eaten as a main meal.

 This traditional Costa Rican dish only started gaining popularity in the 1990s and got its name from combining the names of two of its main ingredients: chicharrones (fried pork rinds) and frijoles (beans).

-Besides pork and beans, the dish includes chef’s choice of pico de gallo, chillies, tortillas, and vegetables like avocado and cabbage.
-As a bar specialty, this dish is frequently accompanied by an ice-cold Costa Rican beer!
+Besides pork and beans, the dish includes the chef’s choice of pico de gallo, chillies, tortillas, and vegetables like avocado and cabbage.
+As a bar speciality, this dish is frequently accompanied by an ice-cold Costa Rican beer!